 The American Dream

-Now that drinking coffee has been established as an essential part of the American bean, we begin to see the demand for coffee in the country grow.
+Now that drinking coffee has been established as an essential part of the American bean, we begin to see the demand for coffee growing.
 This only increased during the two World Wars.

 By the end of World War 1, the US Army alone was going through over 40 million cups of coffee a day.
 Many countries in Central America were sending their entire coffee supply to the USA to satisfy this demand.

-The Modern Coffee Revolution – How Coffee Change our Society
+The Morden Coffee Revolution – How Coffee Change our Society

 - The Espresso machine is invented